Coco Islands: Great Coco Island

-The Coco Islands consist of three main islands: Great Coco Island and the smaller Little Coco Island are separated by the Alexandra Channel, as well as a third small island located near Great Coco Island is Table Island.
+The Coco Islands consist of three main islands: Great Coco Island and the smaller Little Coco Island are separated by the Alexandra Channel.
+A third small island located near Great Coco Island is Table Island.

 Great Coco Island (14°07′00″N 93°22′03″E) is 10.4 km long and 2 km wide.
 Many green turtles nest on the beaches of the Island.
-A series of research programs on marine turtle conservation have been conducted by Myanmar's Ministry of Livestock, Fisheries and Rural Development.
+A series of research programs on marine turtle conservation has been conducted by Myanmar's Ministry of Livestock, Fisheries, and Rural Development.
 Data collection on tissue samples of green turtles for population genetic and tagging studies was conducted at Great Coco Island in March and April, 2006.
 Previously, Great Coco Island had never been surveyed for marine turtle conservation due to its remote location.
 The survey found an estimated 150 sea turtles nesting along with 95,000 hatchlings and juveniles.

 Table Island

-The axe head-shaped Table Island is located 2.5 km to the north of Great Coco Island.
+The axe-head-shaped Table Island is located 2.5 km to the north of Great Coco Island.
 The island is 1.6 km long and 1.2 km wide.
 The island previously housed a lighthouse in its southwestern portion, but it is now uninhabited.
-The lighthouse was built is 1867, with a focal plane of 59 m.
+The lighthouse was built in 1867, with a focal plane of 59 m.
 It has a lantern and gallery, painted with red and white horizontal bands.
 Two 1-story brick keeper's houses and other light station buildings lie around the lighthouse.

 The island is accessible by boat.
 One of the former island keepers was brutally murdered by his boss.